Program Overview

 SOCI 141 Race and Ethnicity 3 units

-SOCI 143 Sociology of Migration and Immigration 3 units
+SOCI 160 Sociology of Sex, Gender and Sexuality 3 units

 Total Required Major Units: 18